-Believing that the traditional medical field doesn’t put enough, if any, emphasis on nutrition and helping people make significant changes to their food and movement lifestyles, Lisa went a different direction and pursued certifications that would help her coach clients to make meaningful behavior changes so they can reach goals such as: staying as independent as possible for as long as possible, having the energy to play with their grandchildren, possibly staving off diseases and saving money on healthcare, and maintaining weight while getting off the diet carousel.
+Believing that the traditional medical field doesn’t put enough, if any, emphasis on nutrition and helping people make significant changes to their food and movement lifestyles, Lisa went a different direction and pursued certifications that would help her coach clients to make meaningful behavior changes so they can reach goals such as: staying as independent as possible for as long as possible, having the energy to play with their grandchildren, possibly staving off diseases and saving money on healthcare, building quality self-talk and self-compassion, and ditching the diet carousel once and for all.
 All while doing this in the context of their real life.

 Lisa recently published The Meal Deal – Blaze Your Own Trail to a Healthier Eating Lifestyle, a book that serves as a framework to help people set up their surroundings so they can more easily create and practice healthier eating habits for a lifetime.
 As a nutrition coach, she also works one-on-one with clients as they maneuver the confusing and overwhelming world of food and helps them push through obstacles they face when trying to make substantial long-term changes to their eating habits, with the ultimate goal of empowering them to become autonomous and learn to trust themselves implicitly around food.